 Ed Stephan <firstname.lastname@example.org>

 When the gangsters hurl bombs at a storefront from the car, watch the prop explosives bounce off the building and roll into the street before the blast.
+Furthermore that same footage was seen in the film 'Angels with Dirty Faces'.
 See more »

 It is hard to believe so many truly great films were made in 1939, and I can only guess that the sheer volume of excellent pix from that year is the only reason why THE ROARING TWENTIES does not have truly major classic status.
 1939 seems to be cluttered with a plethora of cinematic riches, thus burying this astonishing and entertaining crime film.
 I also have been roaring (with laughter) at some of the astonishing silly comments also on this film's viewer comments page: from: "Blondell's haircut is worth the price of a ticket" (Joan Blondell is not in this film, sweetie, read the credits!) - to '"Another MGM gem"...hello? pal, the opening of the film has a great big shield with WB stamped on it followed by "Warner Bros Presents".
 Almost everyone commenting then proceeds to tell the whole story, each one after each one as thought they are the only person writing a comment.
 Yeesh.
 I am the only person who firstly reads what is already there in order to NOT duplicate plot points or characters or the same old same old same old?
 For genuine long lasting flabbergastering I prefer the movie's solid direction by Raoul Walsh the sensational crackling screenplay by Mark Hellinger and Jerry Wald and mostly the truly major performance by James Cagney.
 This role and it's ride is possibly the best I have ever seen from him, especially in the latter scenes on skid-row.
 It's a very mean cruel story with Bogart's jawdropping viciousness several points above censorship rulings - all thankfully intact and now in crisp DVD clarity.
 The production values are equally solid well decorated nightclubs and houses and rooms and very believable and expansive sets and scenes - especially in the WW1 intro.
 Yes it even has a terrific Citizen Kane style march of time newsreel tone and urgency.
 This is a genuine gangster masterpiece and well worth finding and sharing with other vintage WB (not MGM) crime buffs.
 THE ROARING TWENTIES deserves to be one of the most famous gangster films for everyone of its plot, acting , character and production qualities - they are all there on show.
 I would love to know the budget and the box office.
 I know the film was a big hit but exactly how big?
 It deserved to be massive.
 Also, the best saddest role of a lifetime to the superb and endearing Gladys George as Panama.
 As if everything else wasn't perfect enough!
 This film is a collectors must-have.
 If remade today, it would be exactly the same, such is it's timeless tone and production.
 In fact it is had to believe it was made 20 years earlier than SOME LIKE IT HOT.
 Both films look identical.
 Don't waste another day, put THE ROARING TWENTIES top of your must see list.